- What is a Schengen visa?

 - Sri Lanka

-You could be exempt from the Transit visa if you are a family member of a Schengen/EU national or hold a residence permit issued by a Schengen country.
+You could be exempt from the Transit and visa requirements if you are a family member of a Schengen/EU national or hold a residence permit issued by a Schengen country.

 Limited Territorial Validity visa (LTV)